attentionneuron/attentionneuron.github.io/draft.md

 Unlike typical CNN policies, our agent can accept a subset of the screen, since the agent's input is a variable-length list of patches.
 It would thus be interesting to deliberately randomly discard a certain percentage of the patches and see how the agent reacts.
 The net effect of this experiment for humans is similar to being asked to play a partially occluded and shuffled version of Atari Pong.
 During training via BC, we randomly remove a percentage of observation patches.
 In tests, we fix the randomly selected positions of patches to discard during an entire episode.
-The following figure demonstrates *shuffled pong* when we also remove 70% of the patches:
+The following figure demonstrates the agent's effective policy even when we also remove 70% of the patches:

 <div style="text-align: left;">
 <video class="b-lazy" data-src="assets/mp4/pong_occluded_reshuffle.mp4" type="video/mp4" autoplay muted playsinline loop style="margin: 0; width: 100%;" ></video>